Estimation of stature

 Forensic estimation of stature is part of the identification process necessary when dismembered body parts are found.
 It is also possible to estimate the stature from bones.
-Even measurements of body parts of body such as a finger can be used to estimate the stature.
+Even measurements of parts of the body, such as a finger, can be used to estimate the stature.

 The principle behind this forensic anthropology technique is the fact that for a given combination of age, race, and gender there measurements of different body parts which have a relationship to the stature.
 This relationship between the measurements of body parts was known to sculptors and artists.
 In modern times, regression formulae are used to estimate stature from bones, fragments of bones or measurements of body parts.

 History

 Vitruvius, who lived in the first century BC had put forth the proportions of human body in Book III, Chapter 1..

-Leonardo da Vinci had based the proportions of the famous Vitruvian man on his writings.
+Leonardo da Vinci had based the proportions of the famous Vitruvian Man on his writings.